Dillon8775/The-Speedrunner-Mod/README.md

 ---

 ### Dead Speedrunner Wood
-Similar to speedrunner wood, however, these blocks do burn from nearby fire and lava, and it's respective boats (the dead speedrunner boat) cannot ride in lava, but still faster than normal boats.
+Similar to speedrunner wood, however, these blocks do burn from nearby fire and lava, and it's respective boats (the dead speedrunner boat) cannot ride in lava, but are still faster than normal boats.

 <img src="https://i.imgur.com/XyT6DzL.png" width="73" height="73" alt="">